 From the time I could put pen to paper, I was filling scribblers with short stories, poetry and random thoughts that I believed had the potential to blossom into literary greatness.
 Tynes was an inspiration.
 She was a radiant, strong and uniquely creative African Nova Scotian woman and I wanted to follow in her footsteps.

-Since that meeting at the Alderney Library, I have been fortunate enough to meet several other incredible women who have immortalized stories through the written word.
-They too have inspired me to write and that is why I was so honoured when Katherine Barrett, editor-in-chief of Understorey Magazine, asked me to guest edit this very special edition featuring several talented and extraordinary African Nova Scotian women.
+Since that meeting at the Alderney library, I have been fortunate enough to meet several other incredible women who have immortalized stories through the written word.
+They too have inspired me to write and that is why I was so honoured when Katherine Barrett, editor-in-chief of Understorey Magazine, asked me to guest edit this very special edition featuring many talented and extraordinary African Nova Scotian women.

 And now, thanks in part to Issue 12 of Understorey Magazine and the generous funding of the Delmore “Buddy” Daye Learning Institute, my daughter will be able to discover even more African Nova Scotian talent.
 She’ll learn about the great family tradition of quiltmaking, read about the importance of turning even the most negative situations into opportunities to give back and move forward, and her eyes will surely be dazzled by the beautiful interpretive works of artistic minds.
 All of this and so much more can be found within these pages and I am grateful to be included amongst this group of women.